kecnry/crimpl/docs/api/RemoteSlurmJob.create_conda_environment.md

 This environment will be available to any jobs in this server and will be listed in &lt;[Server](Server.md).conda_environments&gt;.
-The created environment will use the same version of python as the local version and include both pip and numpy, by default.
+The created environment will use the same version of python as the local version and include pip and numpy by default.